docker/docs/content/desktop/install/windows-install.md

     BIOS settings.
 For more information, see
     [Virtualization](../troubleshoot/topics.md#virtualization).

-> **Important**
->
-> To run Windows containers, you need Windows 10 or Windows 11 Professional or Enterprise edition.
-> Windows Home or Education editions only allow you to run Linux containers.
-{ .important }

 > **Note**
 >
 > Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
 Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.
 For more information on how to run containers on Windows Server, see [Microsoft's official documentation](https://learn.microsoft.com/virtualization/windowscontainers/quick-start/set-up-environment).

+> **Important**
+>
+> To run Windows containers, you need Windows 10 or Windows 11 Professional or Enterprise edition.
+> Windows Home or Education editions only let you run Linux containers.
+{ .important }

 {{< /tab >}}
 {{< tab name="WSL 2 backend, Arm (Beta)" >}}